 Great North Museum, Newcastle

-Lauren Laverne is joined by composer Sara Lowes and visual artist Mary Griffiths to discuss their experiments with music, art and science.
-Followed by a performance of Lowes’ graphene-inspired composition, and the unveiling of new graphene art by Griffiths.
+Lauren Laverne is joined by composer Sara Lowes, visual artist Mary Griffiths and Dr Radha Boya from the School of Physics and Astronomy at The University of Manchester to discuss their experiments with music, art and science.
+Followed by a performance of Sara Lowes’ graphene-inspired composition Graphene Suite, and the unveiling of new graphene art by Mary Griffiths and Professor Kostya Novoselov.
+Alongside Andre Geim, Novoselov was awarded the Nobel Prize in Physics in 2010 for his groundbreaking experiments with graphene.

 #4: Making Waves